-The new anti-obesity drug Qsymia manufactured by Vivus Inc. has recently been approved for overweight and obese people who have at least one other health problem related to weight such as hypertension, high cholesterol, or Type 2 diabetes.
+Vivus Inc. manufactures the FDA approved anti-obesity drug Qsymia.
+Doctors prescribe it for overweight and obese people who have at least one other health problem related to weight.
+Examples include hypertension, high cholesterol, or Type 2 diabetes.

 The market for this highly anticipated new drug is huge, with more than 1/3 of US adults now obese.

 Obesity projections are no doubt great news for Vivus Inc’s shareholders.
 Overweight and obese people will likely total 80% of the adult population by 2020 with more than 1 in 5 children obese in just a few short years.

 Qsymia Nothing More than Repackaged Fen-Phen